ll-zerr/new-baby-reveal/README.md

-# Blur Effect Name Reveal
+# Blur Effect Image Reveal

-This is a modification to the [Blurry Loading project in the Udemy course 50 Projects in 50 Days](https://www.udemy.com/course/50-projects-50-days/?src=sac&kw=50+projects+50+days).
+This is an application of the [Blurry Loading project in the Udemy course 50 Projects in 50 Days](https://www.udemy.com/course/50-projects-50-days/?src=sac&kw=50+projects+50+days) to a new baby image reveal.

 ## Project Details